ljjTYJR/PapersReading/Point_Set_Registration.md

 - **Registration of Laser Scanning Point Clouds: A Review**

   > Cheng, Liang, et al. "Registration of laser scanning point clouds: A review." *Sensors* 18.5 (2018): 1641.

+- **Registration of large-scale terrestrial laser scanner point clouds: A review and benchmark**

+  > Dong, Zhen, et al. "Registration of large-scale terrestrial laser scanner point clouds: A review and benchmark." *ISPRS Journal of Photogrammetry and Remote Sensing* 163 (2020): 327-342.

 ## Comparison